 There are a couple of reasons to stock the “coppernose variety.”
 Studies in Florida, Texas and California have shown that the coppernose grows faster than the common bluegill.
 The coppernose also seems to take artificial feed better than the common bluegill.
 This is an advantage for the landowner who wants to grow trophy bluegills.

 The coppernose bluegill also offers easy opportunity for the amateur angler or child fishing for the first time.
+Much like other sunfish we have all had fun catching, the coppernose bluegill will bite most anything.
+And when you catch one, you can be sure there are more there for the catching.
 This fish allows you to help promote family fun and educational opportunities for new outdoorsmen.

 Feeding & Growing Coppernose Bluegill